Oral and Maxillofacial Surgery

-- Jaw Corrective Surgery: Technically called orthognathic surgery, this term refers to surgical procedures that affect the position or shape of one or both jaws, in order to correct a severe malocclusion.
-Once jaw corrective surgery has been performed, the bones are fixed into place with minor plates and screws.
-These allow normal function to return faster than traditional methods, while simultaneously improving the healing process.
-Jaw corrective surgery is performed in a hospital under anaesthesia and typically requires a 1-3 day hospital stay.
+- Jaw Corrective Surgery: Medically referred to as Orthognathic surgery, this term refers to surgical procedures that affect the position or shape of one or both jaws, in order to correct severely maligned teeth.
+Once jaw corrective surgery has been performed, the bones are fixed into place with small plates and screws.
+These allow normal function to return faster than traditional methods, while simultaneously reducing recovery time.
+Jaw corrective surgery is performed in a hospital under anaesthesia and typically requires a hospital stay of 1-3 days.

-- Aesthetic Facial Procedures: Although often required for medical reasons, jaw corrective surgery can be carried out for aesthetic reasons, helping to correct asymmetries and other facial deformities.
-The most common aesthetic procedure is genioplasty surgery, commonly known as chin repositioning.
-This operation is undertaken to correct a receding chin, a misaligned chin or an overly prominent chin.
-More mature patients will often combine genioplasty surgery with other cosmetic procedures.
+- Cosmetic Facial Procedures: Although often required for medical reasons, jaw corrective surgery can also be carried out for cosmetic reasons, helping correct asymmetries and other facial deformities.
+The most common aesthetic procedure is chin repositioning, or genioplasty.

 - Traumatic injuries: Fractures of the facial bones are common injuries.
 The damaged bones are meticulously repaired using mini-bone plates and screws.